cheikhshift/gos/README.md

 - [x] Live reload on project source file updates.
 - [x] Open tracing on local port `8700`.

-## Motivation of project :

-I spent the last three years breaking the boundary between writing markup and programming machine code.
-During my attempts at teaching people to write code that can be read by a computer, I noticed beginners grasped the mild vibe of HTML alot easier than any procedural language.
-I saw that as an opportunity to make anyone's entrance into programming easy, and thought of GopherSauce.
-GopherSauce mixes XML's markup with Golang's javascript similarities, thus creating an experience any newcomer can grasp and use.

 ## Documentation here :
 [Docs](http://gophersauce.com)